 A hydrocele does not typically cause any pain or problems.
 These conditions are usually identified shortly after birth.
 However, a communicating hydrocele, or inguinal hernia, may present later in life following periods of increased straining.
 Signs or symptoms of a communicating hydrocele, or inguinal hernia, should prompt further evaluation by a pediatric urologist.

 An incarcerated inguinal hernia usually presents with a firm mass within the groin that may extend into the scrotum, it occurs when bowel gets stuck in the hernia sac.
 It is usually tender to the touch, and may be associated with nausea and vomiting or a change in bowel habits.
 This is an emergency, and should be addressed immediately.

-A hydrocele is usually observed during the first year or two of life as it will often go away on its own.
+A hydrocele is usually observed during the first year and will often go away on its own.
 If it persists, surgical correction may be necessary.

 An inguinal hernia is treated surgically.
 A small incision is made in the groin, through which the urologist ties off the hernia sac with a suture.
 If the fluid around the testis does not decompress, the testis is delivered through the incision and the fluid-filled sac around the testis – a non-communicating hydrocele – is opened.
 The testis is then returned to the scrotum and the incision is closed.